Nell Ott Fogle -- Orangeburg

 Mrs. Fogle was born on Aug.
 10, 1924, in Cope.
 She was the daughter if the late Owen Earl Ott Jr. and the late Geneva Ott.
 She was predeceased by her husband, John W. Fogle.

-Survivors include her son, Johnny Earl Fogle (Joyce) of Charleston; daughter, Deryl Ard of the Canaan Community, Cope; a sister, Mary Mack (Truett) of Cope; and a number of nieces and nephews.
+Survivors include her son, Johnny Earl Fogle (Joyce) of Charleston; daughter, Deryl Ard of the Canaan Community, Cope; two granddaughters, Melissa Arnold, Lauren Fogle Dickerson (Jared); great-granddaughter, Alexus Arnold; sister, Mary Mack (Truett) of Cope; and a number of nieces and nephews.

 Memorials may be made to a charity of one's choice.